South Dakota – Day 1

 Mileage:

 Unable to find a way around or a safe place to stop, I decided to continue northeast.
-The route took me toward the storm I’d just let pass but another one behind was threatening more tornados.
-I drove as slow as possible so I wouldn’t catch the hail and severe weather but the storm was also slow.
+The route took me toward the storm I’d just let pass, but another one behind was threatening more tornadoes.
+I drove as slowly as possible so I wouldn’t catch the hail and severe weather, but the storm was moving slowly too.
 By the time I reached Lebanon, KS, I had caught the storm again.
-Now going north toward Red Cloud NE, I found myself in the hail.
+Now going north toward Red Cloud, NE, I found myself in the hail.
 I turned back around to wait it out at a county road further back.
 The radio was calling out a tornado in Riverton, 20 miles west of Red Cloud.
-I knew I had to keep moving forward if I wanted to stay ahead of the tornado filled storm.
-A trail of storm chasers past by so I tucked in behind them reasoning that they were racing to a storm but would not be putting themselves in a direct path.
-It didn’t keep me out of the hail but it did get me past the storm.
+I knew I had to keep moving forward if I wanted to stay ahead of the tornado-filled storm.
+A trail of storm chasers passed by, so I tucked in behind them, reasoning that they were racing to a storm but would not be putting themselves in a direct path.
+It didn’t keep me out of the hail, but it did get me past the storm.
 The hail was good for the mere fact that I got mad and forgot to be scared.

 NEBRASKA STATE LINE